lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

 ### Notify

-A basic task notification primitive. `Notify` allows one task to signal another to wake up and resume processing, without sending any data.
-It's like a binary semaphore.
+A `Notify` instance provides a way to signal a single waiting task.
+It acts like a semaphore with zero initial permits.
+A call to `notify_one()` makes a permit available, and a task waiting on `notified().await` will consume the permit and wake up.

 ```rust
 use tokio::sync::Notify;